perymimon/obsidian-inputs/README.md

 # Obsidian Inputs Plugin

-The Obsidian Inputs Plugin allows users to utilize custom inputs within their Obsidian notes, enhancing interactivity and dynamic content.
+The Obsidian Inputs Plugin allows users to utilize custom inputs component within their Obsidian notes, that can change the actual note.

 ## Features